-Medigap Plan F is one of the 10 standardized Medicare Supplement Insurance plan options.
+Medigap Plan F is one of the 10 standardized Medicare Supplement Insurance plan options sold in most states.

 Medigap Plan F covers all 9 of the available Medicare Supplement Insurance benefits.